JamieMBright/csd-library/README.md

 |Zhao et al. (2018)	|Zhao	||	|	    |•    |	    |	      |•	    |     | |

 ## Output Data
 Each CSD model offers a single output which is of identical dimensions to the input data.
 Pay particular attention to the fact that 1 indicates cloud/not-clear and 0 indicates clear.
-This can, of course be swapped.
+This can of course be swapped or converted to a Boolean etc. However, this is the convention we adopt.

   csd = clear-sky detection.
-A value of 1 means that clouds were detected whereas a flag of 0 means that the hour is clear.
+A value of 1 means that clouds were present whereas a flag of 0 means that the hour is clear.

   **1 = cloud**